fsoft72/liwe3-docs/docs/docs2rest/gui.md

 [1][1][12] title		str,req				'Title'
 ```

 this is the `title` field, which will be shown in the grid, and in the editor as a text field.
-It is required.
+It is a required field that means that the user must fill it in the editor before being able to save the item.
-It will be at the first position in the grid, and in the first column in the editor, and will be 12 units wide.
+In grid, it will be at the first position, and in the first column in the editor, and will be 12 units wide.

 If a field should appear in the editor, but not in the grid, you can specify the column position to be empty: